awillard1/Pen-Test-Tools/xss/xss-ideas.md

 /?SomeParam=https://TheDomainYouAreOne&TheirParam=https://www.google.com

-Did you break the tag for script, iframe, img, a etc are all blocked?
+Did you break out of a tag for and script, iframe, img, a etc are all blocked?
 ==============

 Did they block onerror onload onclick?
 Try something like this: